MichoWorks/MediaCloud/README.md

 You can access the MediaCloud platform online at: [http://mediacloud.live/](http://mediacloud.live/)

+## Subscription

+To access the MediaCloud service, a subscription fee of 120 ₪ (Israeli Shekels) is required.
+Please visit our website for more information on how to subscribe and enjoy our services.

 ## License

 The contents of this project are proprietary and protected by copyright.
 You are not permitted to copy, modify, distribute, or use this project without explicit written permission from the author.
 Unauthorized use, reproduction, or distribution of this project is strictly prohibited and may result in legal action.

+**Copyright © [2024] [MichoWorks]**

 ## Contact